 The beak of toucan (Ramphastos Toco) exchanges heat and regulates the body temperature of the bird.

-Structural Integrity of man-made structures like skyscrapers, gets compromised when one force (say wind or earthquake) becomes more dominant than others.
+Structural Integrity of man-made structures like skyscrapers gets compromised when one force (say wind or earthquake) becomes more dominant than others.
 Structural systems in such cases need extra reinforcement.
-This can be observed in automobile industry as well.
+This can be observed in the automobile industry as well.
 A regular hollow-section armature of a car usually contains sensors and electrical cables in it.
 But as soon as collision becomes more probable, the car-frame starts isolating itself from other functions.
-In rally cars for example, we even see a dedicated exoskeletal protection.
-Natural world, unlike man-made world, maintains its harmony of design when dealing with extraordinary forces.
+In rally cars, for example, we even see dedicated exoskeletal protection.
+The natural world, unlike the man-made world, maintains its harmony of design when dealing with extraordinary forces.
 A dessert-rally automobile, as a case, needs to be reimagined in which the structural system is capable of performing multiple functions.